 Martha recorded that “hundreds of plants were set out that had been propagated from seed, in addition to 500 plants obtained elsewhere thru efforts of the curator.
 All plants were labeled during their blooming period.” (note 3) (which must have been quite a chore).

 Martha planted many species already in the Garden and the following first-time-for-her plants (First time noted in her garden log):

-Her last noted activity on Sept.
-30, the day the Garden closed, was about how many asters were blooming.
-She also said the Interrupted Fern Bank looked as beautiful as it did in May.
-Normally the Interrupted ferns die back in late summer and the ground is bare.
+Her last noted activity on September 30, the day the Garden closed, was about how many asters were blooming.
+She also said the Interrupted Fern hillside looked as beautiful as it did in May.
+Normally the Interrupted Ferns die back in late summer and the ground is bare.
 Her final comment in her report for the year to the Board of Park Commissioners stated that:

-(1): Martha was appointed "temporary" curator in April 1933 to work until Oct.
-1st, 1933 for $60 per month.
+(2): Martha was appointed "temporary" curator in April 1933 to work until October 1st, 1933 for $60 per month.
 (Letter of Superintendent Theodore Wirth to the Board of Park Commissioners dated April 18, 1933).
-This was confirmed in 1936 and 1938 by the Minneapolis Civil Service Commission that her position was "temporary curator" at the same rate of pay.
+This arrangement was confirmed in 1936 and 1938 by the Minneapolis Civil Service Commission that her position was "temporary Curator" at the same rate of pay.
 It was not until April 4, 1940 that the position was confirmed permanent.

 Historical photo at top of page The east path in the Garden leading to the office on June 1, 1950.
-Photo from a Kodachrome taken by Martha Crone, photos courtesy Martha Crone Collection.
-MHS.
+Photo from a Kodachrome taken by Martha Crone.

 Garden Log - Native Plant Reserve, Glenwood Park, Minneapolis, MN by Eloise Butler